awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch.md

 + Executes user data \(if specified\)\.
 For more information about specifying user data, see [Working with Instance User Data](ec2-instance-metadata.md#instancedata-add-user-data)\.
 +  Sets persistent static routes to reach the metadata service and KMS servers\.
 **Important**
  If a custom AMI is created from this instance, these routes are captured as part of the OS configuration and any new instances launched from the AMI will retain the same routes, regardless of subnet placement\.
-In order to update the routes, see [Updating metadata/KMS routes for Server 2016 when launching a custom AMI](#update-metadata-KMS)\.
+In order to update the routes, see [Updating metadata/KMS routes for Server 2016 and later when launching a custom AMI](#update-metadata-KMS)\.

 The following tasks help to maintain backward compatibility with the EC2Config service\.
 You can also configure EC2Launch to perform these tasks during startup:
 + Initialize secondary EBS volumes\.
 + Send Windows Event logs to the EC2 console logs\.
 + Send the *Windows is ready to use* message to the EC2 console\.

-For more information about Windows Server 2016, see [What's New with Windows Server 2016](https://www.microsoft.com/en-us/cloud-platform/windows-server) on Microsoft\.com\.
+For more information about Windows Server 2019, see [Compare Features in Windows Server Versions](https://www.microsoft.com/en-us/cloud-platform/windows-server-comparison) on Microsoft\.com\.

 ## Verify the EC2Launch Version<a name="ec2launch-verify-version"></a>